 ValueWith a starting price around $24,000, value is an Abarth shortcoming.
 In this price range, you can get either better performance or a nicer car.
 You'll buy the Abarth simply because you love the way it looks or sounds.
 Maybe both.

 Build Quality (vs. $)

+There's planty of personality here.
+It's quirky, unusual, fun and loud in every way.
 Plan on being looked at in the Abarth.
-The raucous exhaust note gets people's attention, while the car's visuals hold it afterward.
+The exhaust note gets people's attention, while the car's visuals hold their stares afterward.